-Video portraits of 3000 Ethiopian patriots, 12 x 2.50 meter, Synchronized Projections, 22:00 min loop, Floating screens , Three Full HD projection, 16:9, 2017
+Video portraits of 3000 Ethiopian patriots presented together in a continuous loop,, 12 x 2.50 meter, Synchronized Projections, 22:00 min loop, Floating screens , Three Full HD projection, 16:9, 2017

-5 years Ethiopians were brutalised and killed in the hundreds of thousands.
-The sacrifices that Ethiopians made and the solidarity shown during the war is the foundation for every other African anti-colonial movement, black movement, black panthers etc. This story happened long before the speech of Martin Luther King: “I have a dream”; even before Rosa Parks refused to obey a bus driver to give up her seat in the coloured section to a white passenger.
+This work is inspired from the anti-colonial war/ resistance that happened in Ethiopia between 1935 and 1941 which had a significant impact on history, and yet it’s been mostly forgotten.
+Before the outbreak of the Second World War, Benito Mussolini wanted an empire and revenge for Italy’s defeat at Adowa in 1896, and decided to invade Ethiopia.
+Unlike all the other African countries, Ethiopia was never been colonised.
+The Ethiopians said no to colonialism and resisted the invasion with antique rifles and traditional weapons.
+During those 5 years Ethiopians were brutalised and killed in the hundreds of thousands.
+The sacrifices that Ethiopians patriots made and the solidarity shown during the war is the foundation for many other African anti-colonial movement, black movement, black panthers etc. This story happened long before the speech of Martin Luther King: “I have a dream”; even before Rosa Parks refused to obey a bus driver to give up her seat in the coloured section to a white passenger.
 This is a story that the Ethiopians won in the end, setting an example for the rest of the world, to those who seek freedom.

-With the collected footage and rare 16mm videos from several sources I have finally come up with this video installation.
+With the collected footage and rare 16mm videos from several sources, I have finally come up with this video installation.
 The whole body of the video installation work includes cropped videos of portraits of 3000 unanimous Ethiopian patriots, presented together in a continuous loop.